 Do not wash paper air filters, or use compressed air to clean the paper filter media.

-- 7. Install the pre-filter onto the air filter.
-Apply a thin film of lubricant on the inside diameter of the air filter rubber seal. - 8.
-Install the air filter and clamp onto the air filter housing inlet.
-Tighten the clamp securely. - 9.
+- 5. Apply a thin film of lubricant on the inside diameter of the air filter rubber seal. - 6.
 Reinstall the air filter housing cover.
-Verify the cover is installed correctly and is sealing properly. - 10.
-Reinstall the housing cover.
+Verify the cover is installed correctly and is sealing properly.